rach7777/monax-may/content/blog/2017/2017-01-13-2017-blockchain-planning.md

  **Organization.** Permissioned blockchains deliver information to those with standing to view it.
 Public, open blockchains serve a purpose, but for the most transformative ecosystem applications, permissioned chains are the way to go.

- If your organization is ready to explore what blockchain solutions can do for you, please [contact us](info@monax.io).
+ If your organization is ready to explore what blockchain solutions can do for you, please [contact us]</#contact-monax|contact us>.